Do invasive species modify small mammal trophic interactions and generate predictable behavioral changes?

 Phil Townsend, Forest & Wildlife Ecology Department, UW–Madison

 Airborne hyperspectral imagery is being used to quantify and map plant functional traits for forests and grasslands in the UW Arboretum.
 We will quantify functional diversity and how functional traits vary over the course of the growing season.
 1-m resolution hyperspectral imagery will be collected over the course of 2 growing seasons and will form the basis of analyses needed to prototype field calibration and validation for a planned NASA hyperspectral satellite later this decade.

 Effect of Early Bird fertilizer on adult Amynthas earthworms

 Brad Herrick and Marie Johnston, UW–Madison Arboretum

 Asian pheretimoid earthworms of the genus Amynthas present an ongoing challenge for ecologists, land managers, horticulturalists, gardeners, and the green industry in general.
 These earthworms feed on organic matter, primarily in the form of leaf litter, and are commonly found in forests, gardens, mulched beds, potted plants, and other green products.
-Preliminary research and anecdotal observations suggest that theses earthworms eliminate the duff layer in forests, modify nutrient cycling processes, out-compete or otherwise displace other earthworm species, and may negatively impact native and ornamental plant growth.
+Preliminary research and anecdotal observations suggest that theses earthworms eliminate the duff layer in forests, modify nutrient cycling processes, out compete or otherwise displace other earthworm species, and may negatively impact native and ornamental plant growth.
 Currently, there are no feasible control mechanisms to keep them from reproducing and spreading to other habitats.
-Early Bird, an organic nitrogen-based fertilizer, has shown to significantly reduce earthworm casts on golf course putting greens.
+Early Bird, an organic nitrogen-based fertilizer, has been shown to significantly reduce earthworm casts on golf course putting greens.
 This study will test the efficacy of using Early Bird to reduce adult Amynthas numbers in a sugar maple forest.

 Impacts of prescribed fire timing on oak (Quercus spp.) savanna restoration